MSCA Individual Fellowship, Department of Marine Technology

-Dynamics of floating offshore wind turbines: fiber rope mooring arrays.
+Dynamics of floating offshore wind turbines: scale effects in hydrodynamic testing.

 Floating wind turbines (FWTs) are a promising renewable energy technology, but cost reductions are necessary.
 A better understanding of the dynamic responses of FWTs can enable more cost-efficient design, while multidisciplinary design optimization (MDO) may be able to identify novel possibilities, especially at the wind farm level.

 Scale effects and experimental uncertainty quantification.
 There is increasing focus on identifying experimental uncertainties for FWT model tests,, and these uncertainties depend on both the test method and the scale of the model.
 The uncertainties in model testing should furthermore be compared to other design uncertainties in order to quantify the important areas for further study.
 A post-doctoral project including smaller scale model tests is proposed as a complementary study for the WINDMOOR tests.